inaka/guidelines/README.md

   more accurate and, generally, simpler code.
 * Having a good test coverage in your code base increases your general trust on the written code and allows for easier and safer refactoring if needed.
-* If well written, tests usually works as documentation as well.
+* If well written, tests usually work as documentation as well.

 #### When to incorporate TDD
 TDD is not suited for **all** scenarios, but there are some projects where it **MUST** be used:
-* If you're working on a API server project.
+* If you're working on an API server project.
 * If you're working on an open-source library.
 * If your project involves UI work and your language has the proper tools to write tests for it (e.g. rspec).